HuandongChang/Unlearning_Data/README.md

 # Unlearning_Data

-## Usage
+## Usage (Knowledge Graph Version)
 Please create openai_key.txt file in root directory with your openai key.

+- Run *src/setup.py* to generate context information of the fictitious city.
+- Run *src/setup_details.py* to generate people and neighborhood details of the fictitious city.
 - Run *src/triplets.py* to generate knowledge graph triplets for each neighborhood separately.
 Change *k* and *n* in *generate_triplets* to control the scale of the generated knowlegde graph.
 Output saved in *data/triplets.json*.

 - Run *src/knowledge_graph.py* to generate knowledge graph visualizations.
 Right now we partition and only parition the largest connected graph into 2 groups.